Mozart Wolfgang Amadeus Mozart ( 1756–1791). is one of the greatest composers of the classical period.

 - He wrote his first opera, Mitridate Re di Ponto, in 1770 when he was only 14 years old.

-- He composed his first great mass, aged 12 – Misa Brevis in G
+- He composed his first great mass at the age of 12: Misa Brevis in G.

 - While visiting the Vatican, Mozart heard Gregorio Allegri’s Miserere performed in the Sistine Chapel.
 He was able to write out the entire score from memory.
 Previously, the music had not been reproduced outside the Vatican.